 EXIT WAYS AND BUILDING CORRIDORS: Exit corridors must not be used for storage.
 Code requires that MTSU buildings have continuous and unobstructed exits to permit prompt evacuation of the occupants and allow necessary access for responding emergency personnel.
 The intent is to keep exits free from obstructions and clear of combustible materials.
 Attention to housekeeping is very important.
 "Temporary" storage of furniture, equipment, supplies, or anything else is not permitted in exit ways.
-Combustibles, including recyclable waste paper, are not permitted in exit ways.
+Combustibles, including recyclable wastepaper, are not permitted in exit ways.

-Portable Fire Extinguishers: MTSU provides portable fire extinguishers campus-wide, however, MTSU policy is that all buildings will be 100% evacuated for any fire or fire alarm.
-Students and employees are required to sound the alarm, call the Murfreesboro Fire and Rescue Department, and evacuate the building.
+PORTABLE FIRE EXTINGUISHERS: MTSU provides portable fire extinguishers campus-wide, however, MTSU's policy is that all buildings will be 100% evacuated for any fire or fire alarm.
+Students and employees are required to sound the alarm, call the MTSU Police Dispatch office at 615-898-2424, and evacuate the building.
 The typical fire department response time is three to five minutes.